Jaaanet/BudgetBuddy/README.md

 import budgetbuddy
 budgetbuddy.run()
 ```
-and run:\
+and run:
-·python test.py·\
+`python test.py`

-notes: the test file should be in the same directory as the packaage!
+notes: the test file should be in the same directory as the package!

 ## Profile Menu Example
 ```